donnuven/InstagramExplorerBot/README.md

    - Download chromedriver, unzip, move to ``/usr/local/bin`` (mac OS / linux)

 To be able to run this project on windows:
-   - After downloading chromedriver, in order to set up the executable path look into the C drive or whenever you decide to place the file in, otherwise it will look something like this : ``C:\ path\ to your\ chromedriver.``
+   - After downloading chromedriver, in order to set up the executable path by moving it to the C drive and it will look something like      this : ``C:\ path\ to your\ chromedriver.``

  Make sure you setup a configuration file of sort named as secrets.py  with variables: